New Constructions of Binary Cyclic Codes with Both Relatively Large Minimum Distance and Dual Distance: Concluding Remarks

 In recent years, much research has been dedicated to constructing suitable defining sets to make the minimum distance $d$ of the binary cyclic code $C$ larger.
-The known values of $d$ and $d^\perp$ are listed in Table \ref{table2} and \ref{table1}.
+The known values of $d$ and $d^\perp$ are listed in Tables \ref{table2} and \ref{table1}.
 However, it seems that the minimum distance $d$ increases while the dual minimum distance $d^\perp$ decreases correspondingly.
 For the binary cyclic codes with length $n=2^m-1$, when $m$ is even and the product of two distinct primes, we construct a family of cyclic codes whose the value of $d\cdot d^\perp$ reaches $n$ asymptotically in Sections \ref{set00} and \ref{sect4} respectively and when $m$ is odd.
-In addition, in section \ref{set3}, we present two families of binary cyclic codes with $d\cdot d^\perp\ge 2n$ asymptotically.
-To the best of our knowledge, few constructions of binary cyclic codes have reached this bound, even without the condition on the dimension $k$.
+In addition, in Section \ref{set3}, we present two families of binary cyclic codes with $d\cdot d^\perp\ge 2n$ asymptotically.
+To the best of our knowledge, few constructions of binary cyclic codes have reached this bound.
 It remains an interesting problem to construct more infinite families of cyclic codes of length $n$ whose $d\cdot d^\perp$ has a larger lower bound.